-One of the things I like about sewing is being able to make things for my family friends.
-When our kids were little every Christmas they would get at least one thing that had been sewen by me.
-As they've gottenolder it has gotten harder to figure out what to make them.
-This year my daughter asked me to make her some reuseable produce bags like the ones I use.
-How could say no?!
-Seeing how awful plastic bags are for our enviroment I knew I wanted to share how to sew a reusable produce bag with all of you.
+One of the things I like about sewing is being able to make things for my family and friends.
+When our kids were little, they would get at least one thing I had sewen every Christmas.
+As they've gotten older, it has gotten harder to figure out what to make them.
+This year my daughter asked me to make her some reusable produce bags like the ones I use.
+How could I say no?!
+Seeing how awful plastic bags are for our environment, I knew I wanted to share how to sew a reusable produce bag with all of you.

 How to Sew a Reusable Produce Bag

-The reusable produce bag is really easy aside from the fact that tulle can be fussy to get lined up.
+The reusable produce bag is easy, aside from the fact that tulle can be fussy to get lined up.

 - cording or ribbon